ouadev/KudosJudge/README.md

 Notes
 ----------
 As mentionned above, the goal of KudosJudge is the speed and the ability to manage a lot of requests robustly.
 That's why we should implement evey idea that will lead to acheive this goal.
-We should always check the license of the libraries we use, in order to own the right to sell the resulting product.
-And it's always preferable to do things from scratch.

 Platform & development kit